 However, being able to access a site with about a million new images posted every day may be important for various reasons, so some web users look for ways to unblock access to the Flickr website.
 One of the most popular methods for doing that is using a VPN service.

-Websites are blocked by denying users access based on their IP address.
-When you connect to the internet from your school or workplace, you are assigned the general IP address of the local network, which has various restrictions.
-Although there are several methods to bypass various internet filters, the most reliable is using a VPN service.
+Websites are typically blocked by denying users’ access based on their IP address.
+When you connect to the internet from your school or workplace, you are assigned the general IP address of the local network, which may have various restrictions.

-Virtual Private Network is a private, encrypted tunnel, so your data packets can’t be monitored or censored.
-Connecting to a VPN server also hides your IP address and allows you to bypass any related restrictions and access any content, including Flickr, at work or school.
+NordVPN will help you with that.
+It reroutes all your Internet traffic through a private, encrypted tunnel, so your data packets can’t be monitored or censored.
+Connecting to a VPN server also hides your IP address and allows you to bypass any related restrictions and access any content you want, including Flickr, at work or school.